Trilarion/opensourcegames/entries/moria.md

 - Code language: C
 - Code license: GPL-3.0

-Roguelike inspired by Tolkien's novel The Lord of the Rings.
+Inspired by Tolkien's novel The Lord of the Rings.

 ## Building